dushyantkumarr95-DA-DS/Churn-Prediction-Retention-Strategy---ConnectTel-Telecom/readme.md

 ## Business Problem

 **ConnectTel Communications Ltd**, a pan-India telecom operator, is experiencing a significant increase in customer churn.
-The existing approach is reactive: customer are engaged *after* they initiate port-out, disconnection request.
-This project buils a proactive, data-driven solution.
+The existing approach is reactive: customer are engaged *after* they initiate port-out or disconnection request.
+This project builds a proactive, data-driven solution.

 ---